Germany increases 'Deutschlandticket' price to €58 – DW – 09/23/2024

 What is the Deutschlandticket?

-The Deutschland ticket was introduced in May 2023 now has more than 13 million monthly users.
+The Deutschland ticket was introduced in May 2023 and now has more than 13 million monthly users.

 It allows passengers unlimited journeys on all local transport — trains, trams and buses — as well as on regional trains between cities.